RajibMiah/RajibMiah/README.md

 - **Bachelor’s Program**:
 Here are some of the key courses I completed during my Bachelor's that laid the foundation for my career in software development:

-- **Introduction to Programming**: Focused on basic programming concepts, algorithms, and problem-solving techniques.
-- **Data Structures and Algorithms**: Covered essential data structures and algorithms, foundational for efficient software development.
-- **Object-Oriented Programming (OOP)**: Learned the principles of OOP, including inheritance, polymorphism, and encapsulation using Java and C++.
-- **Database Management Systems**: Gained experience with relational databases, SQL, and database design.
-- **Web Development**: Covered both front-end and back-end web technologies like HTML, CSS, JavaScript, and frameworks like React.
-- **Mobile Application Development**: Focused on developing mobile apps using tools like Flutter.
-- **Software Engineering**: Taught software development life cycles (SDLC) and project management methodologies such as Agile.
-- **Computer Networks**: Covered networking principles and protocols like TCP/IP and security.
-- **Operating Systems**: Explored the inner workings of operating systems, memory management, and system processes.
-- **Artificial Intelligence**: Gained foundational knowledge in AI, including machine learning and neural networks.
-- **Cybersecurity**: Introduced to fundamental concepts in securing computer systems and networks.
+- Introduction to Programming.
+- Data Structures and Algorithms.
+- Object-Oriented Programming (OOP).
+- Database Management Systems.
+- Web Development.
+- Mobile Application Development.
+- Software Engineering.
+- Computer Networks.
+- Operating Systems.
+- Artificial Intelligence.

 ---